kelezoli/DRinVET_handbook_V1/source/index.html.md

 # Introduction

 ## About this book
-Detailing why we write it and to whom: To Teachers and trainers and decision makers in vocational education systems, hoping that it will help to get familiar with digital reality tools and systems.
+To Teachers and trainers and decision makers in vocational education systems, hoping that it will help to get familiar with digital reality tools and systems.
 They will have a comprehensive overview on available products and methods.
 The book helps to get familiar with the new approaches DR offers in education.
 (approximately 1 standard word document page)
 ## Assumptions about the Reader
 Describing our assumptions about the readers: The book assumes that you have at least a passing familiarity with Virtual Reality and Augmented Reality.
 The readers may have heard the terms or seen someone trying out a VR experience at a mall or retailer or had the chance to try out a headset.